openjournals/joss/docs/editing.md

 - Go to to the source code repo and grab the Zenodo DOI
 - Accept the paper

+## Sample messages for authors and reviewers

-## Sample letter to invite reviewers
+### Sample email to potential reviewers

 ```
 Dear Dr. Jekyll,